socalrug/msba-python-workshop-2022-07/README.md

 ### Thursday July 28: Python Fundamentals

-The focus will be on Python as a language, drawing from the python docs: https://docs.python.org/3/
+The focus will be on Python as a language, drawing from the [Python docs](https://docs.python.org/3/).

 Instructor: [Bryan Smith, Ph.D.](https://www.linkedin.com/in/bryantravissmith/), Data Scientist at Google.